rerobots/docs/tutorial_sshtunnel_fixedcrazyflie.md

 and port there is an SSH server listening for incoming connections to the main host of your instance.
 Also, notice the subsection titled "firewall rules".
-It contains a table of rules that determine which hosts can send packets to the port on which an SSH server is listening for your instance.
-To be clear, even if packets are allowed to reach the SSH server, it is necessary to have the correct private key to log-in, independently of the firewall rules.
+It contains a table of rules that determine which hosts can send packets to the SSH server that is listening for your instance.
+Note that even if packets are allowed to reach the SSH server, it is necessary to have the correct private key to log-in, independently of the firewall rules.